Programs for Disposal of Chemicals

 Have you ever wondered what to do with those unwanted, out-of-date or disused household chemicals kept in your kitchen, bathroom, laundry, garage or garden shed?

-Tamworth Regional Council in conjunction with Northern Inland Regional Waste conducts an Annual Chemical CleanOut Campaign.
+Tamworth Regional Council in conjunction with Northern Inland Regional Waste (NIRW)conducts an Annual Chemical CleanOut Campaign.
 The campaign is generally held on a date during July/August each year, and has been operating in the Region since 1999.
 This service is currently only available once a year at specific Council waste management facilities.
 Please hold onto your chemicals until the next collection as Council does not have facilities to store unwanted toxic chemicals at landfill sites.

-This is a safe way to dispose of potentially hazardous household and rural chemicals for free and is a NSW EPA Waste Less, Recycle More initiative funded from the Waste Levy.
+This is a safe way to dispose of potentially hazardous household chemicals for free and is a NSW EPA Waste Less, Recycle More initiative funded from the Waste Levy.

 What can be accepted in the annual collection

 Here's your chance to get rid of:

 - Floor care products